-- Protein – Try to stick with organic, pasture-raised and grass-fed meat where possible.
-Most meats don’t have added sugar in them, so they can be consumed in moderate quantity.
+- Protein – Try to stick with organic, pasture-raised, and grass-fed meat where possible.
+Most meats don’t have added sugar in them, so they can be consumed in moderate quantities.
 Remember that too much protein on a ketogenic diet is not a good thing.

 - Dairy – Most dairy is fine, but make sure to buy full-fat dairy items.
 Harder cheeses typically have fewer carbs.